-Pecatonica River Professional Review and Guide
+Pecatonica River Professional Guide

 "An idyllic pastoral stream, the Pecatonica winds its way through farmland nearly always sheltered by trees or high banks to give the illusion that you are nowhere near a cornfield.
 The meandering course and occasional deadfall require some navigation but rarely much effort.